vsys-host/shkeeper-docs/docs/user-guide/resend-failed-callbacks.md

 ## 🔒 Best Practices

-- Ensure your callback endpoints respond with **HTTP 203 OK** for successful processing.
+- Ensure your callback endpoints respond with **HTTP 202** for successful processing.
 - Monitor callback failures and retry metrics to detect systemic issues early.

 ---